tarantool/doc/doc/how-to/db/crud.rst

 REPLACE
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:ref:`replace <box_space-replace>` accepts a well-formatted tuple and searches for the existing tuple
+:ref:`space_object.replace <box_space-replace>` accepts a well-formatted tuple and searches for the existing tuple
 by the primary key of the new tuple:

 *   If the existing tuple is found, Tarantool deletes it and inserts the new tuple.
-*   If the existing tuple is not found, Tarantool inserts the new tuple.
+*   If no existing tuple is found, Tarantool inserts the new tuple.

 .. code-block:: tarantoolsession